matthewcrews/blog/content/blog/2022/12/fast-enumeration-of-bitset/index.md

 ```

-When we add this approach to the benchmarks we get the following result:
+When we add this approach to the benchmarks, we get the following result:

 ```fsharp
 |     Method |      Mean |     Error |    StdDev |   Gen0 | Allocated |